 What Sets MedData Apart?

-Comprehensive Healthcare Screening: Much like FACIS Level I and III, our MedData searches offer in-depth screening.
+Comprehensive Healthcare Screening: Much like FACIS Level I search, FACIS Level II and FACIS level III, our MedData searches offer the same in-depth screening.
 However, they come at a much more affordable rate.
 This ensures that you get top-notch results without breaking the bank.

 No Hidden Fees: We pride ourselves on transparency.
 Unlike many other screening companies, we have no account setup fees and no yearly fees.
 This is possible due to our state-of-the-art data management system.
 Check out our Healthcare Screening Checkout page for easy, direct access to our services.